Braytho29/GradNorm_Openset_Detection/README.md

 The results in the thesis used the Pascal VOC and COCO datasets.

 *Pascal VOC data can be downloaded from [here](http://host.robots.ox.ac.uk/pascal/VOC/).*
-\nThe VOC2007 training/validation data, VOC2007 annotated test data, and VOC2012 training/validation data should be downloaded.
+<br>The VOC2007 training/validation data, VOC2007 annotated test data, and VOC2012 training/validation data should be downloaded.

 *COCO data can be downloaded from [here](https://cocodataset.org/#download).*
-\nThe COCO 2017 train images, 2017 val images, and 2017 train/val annotations should be downloaded.
+<br>The COCO 2017 train images, 2017 val images, and 2017 train/val annotations should be downloaded.

 Move the datasets into `/datasets/data/` and verify it is in the following format: